arkaragian/Solution.nvim/README.md

 ## Ideas for future implementation
 Below are listed ideas of what the plugin could do.
 Not in order of priority.
 - [ ] Support for executing the project inside nvim
-- [ ] Persistent project settings (Remember past projects that have been compiled)
 - [ ] Async Compile. (maybe immplement using libuv)
+- [ ] Implement a Unit test explorer
     - [ ] Add support for unit tests execution
     - [ ] Single test execution to support test driven development
 - [ ] Add support for project exclusion
 - [ ] Persistent between project settings (using lua `vim.fn.stdpath("cache") .. "/Solution.nvim",`
 - [ ] Integration with dap modules for easier discovery of programs.